-Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.
+Stand on corners dressed as frankfurters or work as singing servers at a rock-and-roll joint.

 Have bosses that threaten to kill them and make it look like an accident or get fired on their first day for drinking on the job.

-Oh sure, I have had the occasional part-time gig here and there but for the most part, I have not worked for a W-2 since 2002, save for my most recent job this past holiday season at the Old Navy. (insert crying emoji)
+Oh sure, I have had the occasional part-time gig here and there, but mostly, I have not worked for a W-2 since 2002, save for my most recent job this past holiday season at the Old Navy. (insert crying emoji)

 So wouldn’t it be fun to share my previous jobs with all of you?

-I have nothing to hide from you except for my underbite and the cellulite on my butt but I don’t expect I will be asked to share that come interview time.
+I have nothing to hide from you except for my underbite and the cellulite on my butt, but I don’t expect they will ask me to share that come interview time.

 Bennington Heights Neighborhood Association

 I hated babysitting with such a passion, that it’s a wonder I have children of my own.